bibliocoll/ezmenu/README.md

 `npm run build`

-this will run `tooling/build.sh`, which creates a `dist/` folder for you, the contents of which you can drop into the 'docs/' directory of your EZProxy server.
-The menu JavaScript will be minified by `jspm bundle-sfx` so everything needed resides in a single javascript file.
+this will run `webpack` in production mode, which creates a `dist/` folder for you, the contents of which you can drop into the 'docs/' directory of your EZProxy server.

 ### Frontend Injection